ska7/Bloom-Randomizer-App/README.md

 ## What is it?

-This is Bloom Randomizer app built on React JS.
+This is Bloom Randomizer app built with React JS.
 It utilizes Facebook Graph API to fetch Instagram Post Comments and returns a random one - the winner comment.

 ## Randomizer Flow: